 Harris has also been tapped to head a new BIPOC business program at the Lakers, which he is looking forward to building out in 2021.
 “We’re currently going through the process of getting to know our vendors better by issuing a survey to get some benchmarks,” he says.
 “We recognize there are systematic racial biases that have prevented individuals like myself and other people of color from pursuing their goals and dreams.

-“Not only do we want to utilize the Laker brand to provide economic assistance through that vendor-customer relationship, but also provide potential mentoring across our network to other large-scale organizations.”
+“Not only do we want to utilize the Laker brand to provide economic assistance through that vendor-customer relationship,” he continues, “but also provide potential mentoring across our network to other large-scale organizations.”

 And while Harris may still struggle to find people who look like him in roles similar to his own, he says the mentorship and acceptance he has received at the Lakers is world class.
 “Joe [McCormack] is the best boss,” Harris says.
 “He is open, transparent, and from very early on, we had candid conversations around where I want to be in my career, my strengths, weaknesses, and where I am currently.”